noec764/erpnext/docs/dooks/setting-up/articles/managing-tree-structure-masters.md

 <img alt="Adding new Territories" class="screenshot" src="../assets/territory-3.png">

-Following this steps, you can manage other tree masters as well in Dooks.
+Following this steps, you can manage other tree masters as well in Dokie.

 <!-- markdown -->